jooapa/jammer/README.md

 ### Visualizer

 You can change the visualizer style in custom Themes.
-To change the visualizer settings, go to `<jammer/Visualizer.ini>` and change the settings.
+To change the visualizer settings and looks, you can change the `Visualizer` section in the theme file.

 ### Effects